Frequently Asked Questions

 Minors between 13 and 15 will also require a parent/guardian to be present, however they are welcome to float at the same time.

 Minors 16-17 are required to have parent/guardian authorization to float at our facility, this can be done by email, and does not require the parent/guardian to be present during the session.

 Do I need to bring anything?

 We provide everything you’ll need.
-However, you may want to bring a brush or comb, a contact case, or a washcloth/loofah if preferred.
+However, you may want to bring a brush or comb, or a contact case.

 Should I wear ear plugs?